2026 · 05 · 08 · Fri

 Voice APIs and open models are multiplying

-Three ChatGPT Realtime Voice API models shipped today, and Mistral Medium 3.5 self-hosting specs are now confirmed.
+Three ChatGPT Realtime Voice APIs shipped, and Mistral Medium 3.5 specs are out.

-Live translation, transcription, and voice reasoning — three APIs at once
+Live translation, transcription, voice reasoning — three APIs

 ChatGPTChatGPT